Brother Theodore: Comeback

-To My Great Chagrin documentary
+Documentary

 In early 2001, Theodore and film artist Jeff Sumerel met and discussed producing a documentary about Theodore.
-In February of that year, preliminary shooting began, including informal interviews with Theodore in his apartment; in April, Theodore contracted pneumonia and died.
+In February 2001, preliminary shooting began, including informal interviews with Theodore in his apartment.
+In April, Theodore contracted pneumonia and died.

 Sumerel was encouraged by Theodore's family and friends to complete the documentary.
 As no funding was available, Sumerel continued the project intermittently as time and financing allowed.
 After interviewing Henry Gibson other notable performers who were Theodore fans were encouraged to participate.
 Gibson connected Sumerel with Penn & Teller who were long-time, avid Theodorians.

 Over the next 5 years Sumerel interviewed Dick Cavett, Eric Bogosian, Tom Schiller, Harlan Ellison, Len Belzer, Joe Dante, Mark Shulman, and Woody Allen, among others.
-Sumerel spent the next two years gathering archival materials and working with editor Jeter Rhodes, to sift through the vast amount of content conveying Theodore's personal and professional life.The result was a non-traditional documentary titled To My Great Chagrin: The Unbelievable Story of Brother Theodore.
+Sumerel spent the next two years gathering archival materials and working with editor Jeter Rhodes, to sift through the vast amount of content conveying Theodore's personal and professional life.
+The result was a non-traditional documentary titled To My Great Chagrin: The Unbelievable Story of Brother Theodore.
 The film was selected for premiere, February 13, 2008, at the opening night of the Museum of Modern Art's Fortnight Series.